How solar powers has helped sleepy town to claim Maraâ€™s billions

-SEE ALSO :Court now suspends NLC order on landModern stone buildings dot its landscape.
+SEE ALSO :Last Minute Mara: Luxury on a budgetModern stone buildings dot its landscape.
 The Kenya Commercial Bank has opened a branch.
 Two petrol stations have come up to rival the only one that stood here in 2015, serving the hundreds of tour vans that access the Mara through the Talek gate.
 Carpenter workshops, hardwares, welders, hair salons, pharmacies, car garages and M-Pesa outlets have been opened to serve the growing centre.
 More importantly, numerous small hotels have sprang up to take advantage of the tourists who cannot afford the luxuries of the five-star hotels, camps and lodges inside the vast game reserve but want to savour the magical wild Mara has to offer.
 The story of Talek's phenomenal growth can be told through Lucy Mwangi's business.
 Her hardware shop has given birth to another, and she has the Talek mini-grid to thank.